Regulators to require minimum derivatives data

-LONDON Banks must report a minimum set of data on their derivatives trades from the end of next year to help regulators monitor financial stability and spot abuses, a draft plan from market supervisors and central bankers said on Wednesday.
+LONDON, Aug 24 Banks must report a minimum set of data on their derivatives trades from the end of next year to help regulators monitor financial stabilty and spot abuses, a draft plan from market supervisors and central bankers said on Wednesday.

-Regulators want a full picture of the $600 trillion (364.36 trillion pounds) off-exchange derivatives market at all times by requiring banks to provide transaction details to repositories.
+Regulators want a full picture of the $600 trillion off-exchange derivatives market at all times by requiring banks to provide transaction details to repositories.

 Supervisors were alarmed during the financial crisis when they were not able to quickly see who was exposed to U.S. bank Lehman Brothers when it collapsed in September 2008, which hampered their policy response.